The Rhone Zone: 2007 Domaine du Grapillon D'Or Gigondas ~ 1806

 “That which we obtain too easily, we esteem lightly.
 It is dearness which gives everything its value.” ~Thomas Paine

 Perhaps, you're thinking and scratching your head over the fact that many of last years posts were centered on plenty of domestic juice, with the usual suspects.
-But as you know, all of that is about to change, so bam it's time for a visit to the Rhone Zone via #WineStudio.
+I know I've indicated that there was going to be some major spanning the globe stuff, to bring you the constant variety of vino the world has to offer.
+So with that in mind, bam it's time for a visit to the Rhone Zone.

 That said, "you're now traveling through another wine country destination, a destination not only of sight and sound but of the vine; a journey into a wondrous land whose boundaries are that of export.
 That's the signpost up ahead — your next stop, the Rhone Zone. —Rod Serling

-The Rhone Zone: This is one area of France which is fast becoming one of my all time favorite regions and not just for the red wines either. as the white wines from the RZ are every bit as fantastic as the reds.
-It's split up with south and north and each has its own climate and interesting topography.
-There's the sign post up ahead you are about to enter the Rhone-Zone.
+The Rhone Zone: This is one area of France which is fast becoming one of my all-time favorite regions and not just for the red wines either.
+As the white wines from the RZ are every bit as fantastic as the reds.
+It's split up with south and north, and each has its own climate and interesting topography.
+There's the signpost up ahead you are about to enter the Rhone-Zone.

 The Southern Rhone is home to the famous Chateauneuf-du-Pape [new castle of the pope].
-These wines typically are GSM blends, but can be blended with up to 13 different grapes, but Grenache is the king-pin grape here.
+These wines typically are GSM blends but can be blended with up to 13 different grapes, but Grenache is the king-pin grape here.
 This is the place you will find bottles brandishing a lavish Coat of Arms just above the label, indicating that these wines are Estate grown.
 They also have a super-star in their midst, known as Chateau de Beaucastel.

-The Murkey Middle Lands: This is the place where you have a blending of both regions, known to many as Cotes du Rhone encompassing the dual Rhone's largest production areas, producing a broad range and styles of wine.
+The Murkey Middle Lands: This is the place where you have a blending of both regions, known to many as Cotes du Rhone encompassing the dual Rhone's most extensive production areas, producing a broad range and styles of wine.
 While the Villages designation on the bottle will typically mean, the wines lean toward a higher quality standard.

-Wine in the Spot Light: 2007 Domain du Grapillon d'Or Giogondas ~ 1806
+Wine in the Spot Light: 2007 Domain du Grapillon d'Or Gigondas ~ 1806